ryancoffee/tmox42619/README.md

 ./src/argon.calib.auger.fitting.py /media/coffee/dataSD/ryan_output_2022/calib/argon.calib.20220411.h5
 ```
 Inside ```./src/argon.calib.auger.fitting.py``` there are both fit() and transform() methods.
 These I plan to make compatible with import for post processing the 'tofs' arrays in the hits2h5.py result.

+Apr14 The scirpt ```./src/apply_calib.py``` is not finished... still need to output the spectra (histograms) for each of the ports.
+I left my usual HERE HERE HERE in there to make the code fail there.